On partitioning the edges of an infinite digraph into directed cycles: Elementary submodels and basic facts

-We give here a quick survey about elementary submodel techniques that we use to prove the main result of this chapter.
-One can find a more detailed survey with many combinatorial applications in \cite{soukup2011elementary}.
+We give here a quick overview about elementary submodel techniques which play a central role in our proof.
+One can find a more detailed introduction with many combinatorial applications in \cite{soukup2011elementary}.